 Nothing on the internet is truly invulnerable to hack attempts.
 Hence, neither is blockchain.
 However, because of the decentralized nature of the process, an extra layer of defense is added to the entire system.
 To alter the chain, the typical hacker would have to control more than half of all the computers in the same ledger.
 This is highly unlikely, but it is still possible.

 The main advantage of blockchain technology is supposed to be that it’s more secure, but new technologies are generally hard for people to trust, and this paradox can’t really be avoided.

 The largest blockchain networks, Bitcoin and Ethereum, are public and hence, allow anyone who wants to join the chain to do so.
 Instead of creating a security crisis, having more people on a network enables the network to be more secure over time.
 More and more people, in this case, check transactions and each other’s work and call out alerts if something doesn’t add up.
 Here’s the irony.
 Private blockchain networks, which have kept themselves secure for the prime motive of keeping themselves safe are actually making themselves more vulnerable.
-Fewer users on these chains means that hackers would have to control a limited number of nodes to manipulate the blockchain, thereby increasing the chances of something like that actually happening.
+Fewer users on these chains mean that hackers would have to control a limited number of nodes to manipulate the blockchain, thereby increasing the chances of something like that actually happening.

-Hence, blockchain is a decentralized network that lets users protect their information by means of sharing one transaction or piece of data with all relevant stakeholders and nodes connected on the network.
+Hence, blockchain is a decentralized network that lets users protect their information by means of sharing one transaction or piece of data with all relevant stakeholders and nodes connected to the network.
 With the various use-cases that blockchain presents, it comes as no surprise that cryptocurrency might very well be the digital money of the future.